6 Minute Read

 Cost: Free

-McDonald Creek Canyon trail offers stunning views of the Colorado River, surrounded by warm hues fluttering around in the breeze and crisp air, along with ancient petroglyphs to turn this hike into a story-telling adventure.
-Gather the kiddos, your partner or your imagination and make your own meaning out of the petroglyphs for a unique story of the past!
-The trail does cross active train tracks that you will be able to hear and watch as it passes by from a safe distance away.
-Dogs can join you on your adventure but must remain on a leash.
+McDonald Creek Canyon trail offers stunning views of the Colorado River along with ancient petroglyphs carved into the historical rock.
+It turns this hike into a story-telling adventure.
+The trail does cross active train tracks that you will be able to hear ahead of time.
+Watch as trains pass by from a safe distance away.
+Dogs can join you on your excursion but must remain on a leash.

 Colorado Riverfront Trail